-In this course, the student will analyze the security risks of a network and be able to design options to mitigate those vulnerabilities.
-PREREQUISITES: CIS 201 and CIS 213 or APPROVAL OF INSTRUCTOR.
+In this course, the student will analyze the cyber security risks of a network using ethical hacking methods and be able to design options to mitigate those vulnerabilities.
+PRÉREQUISITES: CIS 201 and CIS 213 or APPROVAL OF INSTRUCTOR.
 GRADE REQUIREMENT: A MINIMUM GRADE OF C OR EQUIVALENT INDUSTRY CERTIFICATION MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE COMPUTER SCIENCE PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.